valancej/anchore-blogs/content/vulndb/README.md

 Recognizing that container images need an added layer of security, Anchore conducts a deep image inspection and analysis to uncover what software components are inside of the image, and generate a detailed manifest that includes packages, configuration files, language modules, and artifacts.
 Following analysis, user-defined acceptance policies are evaluated against the analyzed data to cerfity the container images.

-## Viewing Enhanced Vulnerability Results
+## Viewing vulnerability results in the Anchore UI

 Just as in previous releases, Anchore Enterprise users can view vulnerability results for image in the UI.